methylDragon/momobot/docs/com/hardware.rst

 - Would have to pay attention to how frame is supported

 Reason to do rear wheel drive
-- Enable robot to handle uneven ground
+- Enable robot to handle uneven ground:

   - Middle wheel drive - on uneven ground, castors lift

   - Front wheel drive - spirals out of control, oscillates during navigation

 Motors are mounted with 2 thick aluminum plates
 Motors that slide in from the side allow for ease of maintenance